-The Myth of Shorter Attention Spans
+The Perception of Shorter Attention

 By the Numbers — Focus & Distraction Survey 2025